mcopley08/troll-me/README.md

 ## Suggestions for Further Enhancements

+- Having a modal pop-up on the 'troll-me' website to see where the photo comment/photo like is going to be executed.
 - Make an API call to [IBM's Watson](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/services-catalog.html) or other [Visual Recognition](http://blog.mashape.com/list-of-14-image-recognition-apis/) services, so that when comments are generated you can have a few words that describe a photo and integrate them into the "troll" comment.
 - Integrate a user's [events](https://developers.facebook.com/docs/graph-api/reference/v2.2/event) into messages (Facebook only allows a kind of restricted access, though).
 - [Mention/Tag friends](https://developers.facebook.com/docs/opengraph/using-actions/v2.2#mentions) in the comments/statuses instead of simply mentioning their name.